ehoppmann/mlocate-web/README.md

 # mlocate-web
-A very simple Python3 web application for searching a server's filesystem by filename from the web using locate / mlocate.
+A very simple Python web application for searching a server's filesystem by filename from the web using locate / mlocate.

 Requirements:
 * Python3 (developed using 3.5.2)